Jonzka/IoT_Car/README.md

 # IoT Car
 The code for an IoT car created at school.
+Workload for this was equally shared between Joni and Joonas.

 The code runs on Node-RED.
 The car has three sensors that send data to a Raspberry Pi.
 This Pi then sends the data to a web server on the local network using the MQTT protocol,